-83.5% of beef packing in the US is controlled by four firms60% of US corn seed market is controlled by two firms48% of US food retailing is controlled by five firms be treated mainly as a commodity.
+83.5% of beef packing in the US is controlled by four firms 60% of US corn seed market is controlled by two firms 48% of US food retailing is controlled by five firms domestic support to their major agribusinesses, [4] while small farmers especially in developing countries, are having to compete with these giant businesses and becoming ever more vulnerable to the volatility of the free market.

 SOURCE: Holt-Gimenez, Eric and Patel, Raj.
-(2012) "Food rebellions: Crisis and the hunger for justice" Food First Books [6] countries was extended, to 2018.
-The promise of a permanent solution to amend the AoA to support countries like India.
-Indonesia and other small producer countries, remains nothing more than that, an empty
+(2012) "Food rebellions: Crisis and the hunger for justice" Food First Books [6]